stablestud/adsorber/README.md

 ## Usage

 ### Installation to system
-Adsorber from v0.4.0 provides the possibility to install itself into the system.
+Adsorber can be installed into the system (recommended) fora more stable and robust usage.
 This can be achieved through running `install_to_system.sh` - files will placed to `/usr/local/` if not other specified.
 If you don't want Adsorber to be installed into your system run `portable_adsorber.sh`.

 Installing Adsorber into the system has the advantage that Adsorber can run independently from the user who downloaded it.
-Also it prevents broken cronjobs/systemd service as there is no risk that the files/directory of Adsorber will be accidentally deleted or moved.
+Also it prevents broken cronjobs/services as there is no risk that the files/directory of Adsorber will be accidentally deleted or moved.

 To configure where it should be installed (to fit your system), edit the relevant lines in `install_to_system.sh` and `remove_from_system.sh`.
 For more help about the specific file run it with `--help`.